-Policy: SHORT TERM & Date Approved: May 9, 2024 EXTENDED VACANCIES Date Reviewed: July 4, 2024
+Policy: SHORT TERM VACANCIES Date Approved: May 9, 2024

+Date Reviewed: April 4, 2025

 Short Term Vacancy funding is available to Providers through the Canada Wide Early Learning and Child Care system (CWELCC).
 Short Term Vacancies are defined by Hastings County as a CWELCC-eligible space in which no revenue is collected by Family Space for a period no longer than 2 weeks.
 This applies to existing and new Providers.
 New Providers may claim vacancy funding for up to two weeks for CWELCC spaces that have yet to be filled.
-Existing Providers may claim vacancy funding when a child leaves care and the Provider is actively trying to fill that space.
+Existing Providers may claim vacancy funding when a child is withdrawn from care, or the Provider has given a family 2 weeks notice in writing and the notice period has been completed.
+The Provider must be actively trying to fill that space.